einride/protobuf-avro-go/README.md

 ### Mapping

 **Messages** are mapped as nullable records in Avro.
+All fields will be nullable.
 Fields will have the same casing as in the protobuf descriptor.

 **One of**s are mapped to nullable fields in Avro, where at most one field will be set at a time.